 Puppies need to get used to different dogs and different people early in life, to reduce the chances that they’ll react fearfully or aggressively to others later on, Dr. Nelson says.
 Plus, she adds, “socialization is so crucial to their mental and emotional development.”

 Before you take your puppy to walk or play in a crowded space, you can introduce them to sights and sounds by carrying them to the park and letting them get used to the people and pets there at a safe distance, Mear recommends.
 Want more ideas?
 Check out these six surprising spots to socialize your pup.

 Puppies need to get used to older dogs too, Dr. Nelson adds, so ask your friends with patient pets if you can have a short play date or romp in their backyard.
 Find out more socialization dos and don’ts.

 If you can afford it, have a trainer show you a few basics.
-Usually, your puppy is safe to attend a training class about a week after they’ve had their first set of vaccinations (check with your veterinarian to be sure this is true for your pup.)
-During the pandemic, you’ll want to make sure your class follows CDC guidelines for COVID-19 safety.
+Usually, your puppy is safe to attend a training class about a week after they’ve had their first set of vaccinations (check with your veterinarian to be sure this is true for your pup).

-If in-person classes aren’t possible, there are books and videos that can help too—look for instructors who are well-respected and use positive reinforcement techniques.
-Looking for more tips on puppy training?
-We’ve got you covered.
+If in-person classes aren’t possible, there are books and videos that can help, too.
+Look for instructors who are well-respected and use positive reinforcement techniques.
+Here are more tips on puppy training.